Cody's Wish ekes out a nose victory in Breeders' Cup Dirt Mile after rivals bump in the stretch

 “I knew it was nothing really to change the outcome,” Alvarado said.
 “My horse was already in front; he was never going to let that other horse go by again.”

-Bob Baffert, who trains National Treasure, nodded his head at the finish, seemingly knowing that he had lost by the smallest margin in horse racing.
+Bob Baffert, who trains National Treasure, nodded his head at the finish, seemingly knowing that he had lost by the slimmest margin in horse racing.

 The victory ensured a storybook ending for Cody's Wish in his final race before retirement.
 He won 11 of 16 career starts, including eight in stakes races, and over $3.1 million in earnings.